Bring the user into the design process

 2. Design with the user in mind

-Challenge cards introduce “what-if” prompts that bring the user into the process.
+Challenge cards introduce what-if prompts that bring the user back into the room — even when they are not physically there.

 go to challenge cards